 Thanks for checking out my studio, I wanted to chat a little more about me and why I make horses. .

-I am a creative and I love making things with my hands, my day job has been working in commercial design, which I love, but I wanted to do something that satisfied my urge to make things.
+I am a creative and I love making things with my hands, my career has been working in commercial design, which I love, but I wanted to do something that satisfied my urge to make things.
 About 10 years ago (2014) I started making phone cases in leather as iPhone leather cases were, in my view, overly expensive for the type I wanted and I thought I could make one myself.
-The cases certainly lasted longer than the iPhones did and I (and many family friends) were very pleased with them.
-I still make them today every time I get a new phone – you can check them out here on my other leather website – which I will be integrating soon.
+The cases certainly lasted longer than the iPhones did and I (and many family and friends) were very pleased with them.
+I still make them today every time I get a new phone.
+Let me know if you would like one, I will be adding them and other items to my site soon.

-Over the 10 years and making many leather accessories one naturally gets good at working with the material, confident you can create what you want.
+Over the 10 years, making many leather accessories, one naturally gets good at working with the material, confident you can create what you want.
 I still hand cut the leather pattern shapes, skive the edges to reduce the joined thickness and hand punch and saddle stitch the edges together.
 This all makes for a much better and stronger stitched area (any machine stitch is much weaker), which in turn means it will last longer.

 Now I live in a lovely area of Sweden, Dalarna, which is the home of the Dalahäst.
 We have many of these wooden horses and I started thinking, could I make a leather version?
 I checked online and I could not find any examples of someone doing this before, so I decided to give it a go.
 Pretty soon I discovered it is really, really difficult to make them, it took me 6 months, maybe longer, to make one I was reasonably happy with and I thought it would work.
 I then spent a further 3 months perfecting the pattern and the technique, it needs hand moulding to get the proper shapes, and the stitching is quite awkward in certain areas, you cannot just clamp the leather to aid in the stitch.